BenGitsCode/dev-panic-client/README.md

 1. As a developer, I will implement CRUD functionality to allow the user to create symptoms
 2. As a user I want to be able to see all users solutions, with or without signing in

+## Development Issues

+- Starting over from scratch on day two, and then completely changing the scop of the project on the last development day were the biggest issues by far.
+- Some more specific issues that stemmed out of that as follows:
+  - Unable to get OpenReadController inheritance working properly, so that any user could see all solutions without being signed in.
+Largely because I had never used it before, and there is no existing documentation on it.
+Given more time, or clarity on the deliverables from day 1, I;m confident it would have been a non-issue.
+  - It was important to give the user a dropdown selection of premade symptoms that would properly access matching solutions from the API.
+Because of this, the code "getting" from the API was first posting a variable to the controller action that in turn would return the correct data to the application.
+This ate up some development time to fully integrate but adds the most user friendly feature thus far implemented.
+  - Ran into an issue with options method due to rack cors gem; Rack Middleware for handling Cross-Origin Resource Sharing, which makes cross-origin AJAX possible--but caused issues with the Update feature that is yet to be resolved.
+If given more than a day to implement that patch request, I'm confident I could.
+In a real world scenario I would have explained that to the client when given the new deliverables, explain why it didnt make sense for the application, and why I would never risk dirtying the database with duplicate data when in half the time taken to read this sentence, a user could be instructed to delete the object meant to be patched, and make a new one.

+## Future Implementations

+- Given the choice, I would of course not have the unnecessary crud, and instead focused on the following features:
+  - NPM CLI tool that could print solutions to the console
+  - CLI tool could potentially even authenticate to API and perform crud from there
+  - Still minimal but more powerful interface where user could access sympom solutions, and sort or browse through different types such as images and links.
+  - ability to toggle the privacy of user-created symptoms and solutions to public or private.

 ## Wireframe

 [WireFrames](http://i.imgur.com/QFNMWUe.png)